Areas and suburbs in Brussels

 The area known as “the pentagon” lies between the boulevards that surround the historic city centre, also called the "little ring" by locals.
 It is generally the place where visitors are taken to show off the best of Brussels, and thanks to major renovation works, the downtown area has increasingly regained its charm for residents.

-The area is marked by historic Brussels architecture such as the Grand Place, the Royal Palace, museums, charming squares and nightlife venues that surround the Brussels Stock Exchange (simply known to residents as the bourse).
+The Brussels city centre is marked by historic architecture such as the Grand Place, the Royal Palace, museums, charming squares and nightlife venues that surround the Brussels Stock Exchange (simply known to residents as the Bourse).

 Traffic is definitely a problem in the area during peak times, lunch hour and weekend nights.
 Parking is also a concern for residents with a car; as garages and parking spaces are rare.

 It is also apartment living, so this is the area for expat urbanites working downtown or looking for a place to stay while studying in Brussels for a while.

 Etterbeek incorporates the European district and the Jubelpark complex – the Arc de Triomphe-looking monument and park that was built to commemorate the 50th anniversary of Belgian independence.
 As a result of most places in the city having both French and Flemish names, it is also known as Parc du Cinquantenaire.

 This particular commune includes the shopping districts of La Chasse, Tongerenstraat, Chez Antoine and Jourdanplein, with its renowned market and famous French fry shack.

 It is also more affordable than other communes in Brussels, while offering advantages of city life like access to public transport.
 For expats working in the European Quarter who want to walk or take a short metro ride, Etterbeek is ideal.
 However, commuting to the international schools requires a car.

 With a multitude of theatres and cinemas, restaurants and shops, Ixelles is probably the most diverse commune in the city and a place for lively life in uptown Brussels.